rctruta/ICS-Generator-Script/README.md

 python create_ics.py
 ```

-This will generate a file named `bi_weekly_meetings.ics` in the root directory of the project.
+This will generate a file named `meetings.ics` in the root directory of the project.

+### Importing the `meetings.ics`.ics file in Google Calendar
+- Go to Google Calendar/Setting
+   - Choose (Left Pane) Import & Export
+   - Select file from your computer
+   - Don't forget to press `Import`

 ### Using GitHub Codespaces